snn2spade/concert-ticket-scraping/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## Note

+Since PantipMarket is block IP Address outside Thailand, So if you deploy server on foriegn country it won't work only PantipMarket.

 ### Prerequisites